homebridge/ffmpeg-for-homebridge/README.md

 ## Issues

-Issues related to Homebridge, any camera plugins, or your config.json, should be raised on the corresponding project page or the community support forums.
+Issues related to Homebridge, any camera plugins, or your config.json, should be raised on the corresponding project page or community support forums.

 Issues strictly related to the compatibility or installation of the resulting binary may be raised [here](https://github.com/oznu/ffmpeg-for-homebridge/issues).